(Above: Scene from the 2016 film “The Lost City of Z.”)

 The best scenes occur at the end of the film when Fawcett and Jack move further and further into the jungle while their relationship as father and son, as well as older more experienced man and untested protégé, grows and intensifies amidst the constant struggle to survive.
 But the end of their journey is symbolically profound in its depiction and implications.

 Captured by a group of cannibals, Fawcett and Jack are bound and tied and then forced to take part in a strange male ritualistic ceremony.
-Knowing that they are about to die – father and son, brought to this final inconceivable place of vulnerability, tenderly look at each other and Jack simply tells his dad they he loves him; then, Fawcett does the same.
+Knowing that they are about to die – father and son, brought to this final inconceivable place of vulnerability, tenderly look at each other and Jack quietly says: “I love you father;” then, Fawcett does the same: “I love you son.”
 In death, the life-long breach between father and son is finally resolved.
 It’s reminiscent of “The Last Song” from Elton John in which a young man dying of AIDS reconciles with his estranged father.
 The film shows the great lengths a boy will go in order to achieve some sort of resolution, to the point of death, with the oppressive suppressed memory of masculine abandonment and abuse.

 The majority of gay men, unlike heterosexual men who come for treatment, report that their fathers were distant during their childhood and that they lacked any attachment to them.
 Reports vary from “my father was never around, he was too busy with his job,” to “he was victimized by my mother, who was always the boss in the family,” to that of the abusive, unapproachable father.”